mbucko/openleetcode/README.md

   --language {cpp}, -l {cpp}
                         The programming language.
   --list-problems       List problems.
+  --list-testcases      List testcases for a problem specified with '--problem' option.
   --problem problem_name, -p problem_name
                         Name of the problem to build and test.
 Default: TwoSum.
 Use --list-problems to list all problems.
   --problem_builds_dir dir, -d dir
                         Path to a directory with the problems.
 Usually ./problem_builds/ directory.
 Default: problem_builds.
+  --testcase testcase_name, -t testcase_name
+                        Name of the testcase to run. '--testcase All' will run all testcases.
+Default: All.
   --verbose, -v         Print verbose output
 ```